herp2021/Helpdesk/CREATE_GOOGLE_FORM.md

 This guide shows you how to create a Google Form that will automatically submit data to your "Helpdesk Form" sheet.

-**Note:** The form link `https://forms.gle/LBQy4g4pxtpFMUG46` is a sample form.
-You need to create your own form and link it to your sheet.
+**Note:** You need to create your own form and link it to your sheet.

 ---